sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/connecting_bluetooth.md

 5) Select the app to use for Mock Location.
 This is usually [Lefebure](gis_software_android.md/#lefebure) or [GNSS Master](gis_software_android.md/#gnss-master) but can be tailored as needed.

+## Apple iOS

+Please see [iOS GIS Software](gis_software_ios.md) for information about how to connect to individual GIS apps.
+Some require a BLE connection and some require a WiFi hotspot connection.

+More information is available on the [System Menu](menu_system.md) for switching between Bluetooth SPP and BLE.

 ## Windows

 Open settings and navigate to Bluetooth.
 Click **Add device**.